 And then it is time for lunch, eco-friendly with leaves as our paper liner over woven plate chargers.
 We eat traditional Ivatan dishes.
 Clear chicken soup, turmeric rice, Lunes [Lun-yes] (like a dry, big-chunk adobo), fish, and Cabbage and Pork dish.

 We discover that our driver is a Batanes native who graduated from university in Manila with a Finance degree and among his jobs, he worked as a former glass plant manager in Manila but later longed for the simple life back home so he now works part time as a tourist driver.
 He is a bible believer and through his prayers in the name of Jesus Christ, no less than seven hundred people have been healed of illnesses and freed from evil spirits.

 We head back to Ivana Port to catch our 130pm boat back to Basco.

 The waters are much calmer on the trip back and we have an uneventful ride perfect for a power nap.

 Back at Basco, we go to the Lighthouse where we find free-grazing livestock roaming around.
 We can see our home away from home, Fundacion Pacita, as a red speck on top of the middle-height hill (about 30% from the left) in front of Mount Iraya.
 This is a communal pastureland for people to be able to raise their own livestock for food since not everyone has a large enough property.
-Those who choose to raise their livestock here commit to take part in maintaining and securing this communal pastureland.
+Those who choose to raise their livestock here commit to take part in maintaining and securing it.

 On our way back to Fundacion Pacita, we pass by their main road to look for their food specialty of dried fish.
-This is the traffic on usual days:

 We pass by the Creative Hub where you can buy handcrafted souvenirs, and if you’re lucky, right in front of you by the artist who makes them!